With recent breaches of government data, such as Solargate, cybersecurity and safeguarding sensitive information has become more important than ever.

-CMMC is required for organizations with DFARS clause 252.204-7021 included in their contracts with the Department of Defense.
-The CMMC level required would be specified in the contract and in theory, the data which is subject to safeguarding would be identified as well.
+CMMC certification is required for organizations with DFARS clause 252.204-7021 included in their contracts with the Department of Defense.
+The CMMC certification level required would be specified in the contract and in theory, the data which is subject to safeguarding would be identified as well.

 In addition, prime contractors must flow down DFARS 7021 requirements, which means subcontractors – and in many cases, suppliers - must be CMMC certified as well.